renoise/xrnx/docs/start/tool.md

 ### Optional Properties

-* `<Category>` A category for your tool, which will be used to categorize your tool on the [official Tools page](https://www.renoise.com/tools) if you ever decide to submit it there.
+* `<Category>` One or more categories for your tool, separated via `,`, which will be used to categorize your tool on the [official Tools page](https://www.renoise.com/tools) if you ever decide to submit it there.
 See below for a valid list of categories.
-* `<Description>` A short description of your tool which will be displayed inside the *Tool Browser* in Renoise and on the Tools page.
+* `<Description>` A short description of your tool which will be displayed inside the *Tool Browser* in Renoise and on the official Tools page.
 * `<License>` The type of license, e.g., *MIT* or *AGPL*.
 * `<LicensePath>` Relative path to the license file within the XRNX bundle.
 * `<ThumbnailPath>` Relative path to the thumbnail icon file for the Tools page.